Think what you will of Google products. I personally try to avoid them for privacy reasons.

 But there’s that one Google product that is at the same time the crappiest and most ubiquitous Google product ever conceived.
 It’s called reCAPTCHA.
 The stated intent of CAPTCHAs, and allegedly also reCAPTCHA, is to tell apart human from bot.
 Any needy third-party website not afraid of the internet search giant (aka privacy black hole) and lacking own creativity, expertise or time to come up with alternatives that work for real humans, will slap some reCAPTCHA crap onto their website … of course embedded in an

-iframe, because those are oh-so-modern (like 1990s or something funky like that).
+iframe, because those are oh-so-modern (like 1990s-modern or something funky like that).

 How does it tell humans apart from bots?
 Well, in the past you were told to read some garbled up text and were allegedly helping Google with OCR of some books they had scanned into digital form.
 But these days reCAPTCHA is all about figuring out mountains, rivers and lakes, buildings, store fronts, street signs or similar stuff from photos.